-Jack Creek Investment Corp. (now known as Bridger Aerospace Group Holdings, Inc.) (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on August 18, 2020.
+Jack Creek Investment Corp. (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on August 18, 2020.
 The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses or entities (a "Business Combination").